Every child has the right to feel safe when participating in arts, cultural, community, sporting and recreation activities.

 The National Principles for Child Safe Organisations represent the Child Safe Standards.

-The Department of the Premier and Cabinet is leading the work to develop a system of independent oversight that improves child safe cultures and practices in organisations, and wants to hear from arts, cultural, sport and recreation organisations and local governments on their views about particular elements of the system.
+The Department of the Premier and Cabinet is leading the work to develop a system of independent oversight that improves child safe cultures and practices in organisations.

 The National Redress Scheme was established in response to the Royal Commission into Institutional Responses to Child Sexual Abuse.